Marko2155/BASICsharp/README.md

 # BASICsharp
 BASIC# (had to remove the # from title because of GitHub) is a program where you can write and run code in a BASIC-like programming language called C#ASIC (pronounced CBASIC).

+# ---WARNING---
+This branch is only used for development purposes, as it has unfinished+broken commands.
+This branch is used for transfering from one collaborator to another.
+Any code submitted here must never be built by consumers, only collaborators.

 # How it works
 C#BASIC is not a real language, it is written all in software to point to standard C# functions (hence the name C#ASIC).
 C#BASIC will halt if it finds a command that is not programmed in yet.
 BASIC# works almost excatly like my other CLI program, .OS, but has some changes.